cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Extent (with respect to selection)</i>: How large is the plane, with respect to the size of the selection: 1.0 means as large as the selection, 1.1 means 10% larger thena the selection
+         <i>Extent (with respect to selection)</i>: How large is the plane, with respect to the size of the selection: 1.0 means as large as the selection, 1.1 means 10% larger then the selection

    ``subdiv : int = 3``